-To become a member, juniors must have a weighted GPA of 4.2 or higher, have at least 10 hours of documented community service within the current calendar year, must participate in at least 1 out of school activity, adequately show leadership qualities through teacher recommendations and have no out of school suspensions or 3 separate incidences of in school suspension during high school.
+To become a member, juniors must have a weighted GPA of 4.2 or higher, have at least 10 hours of documented community service within the current calendar year, must participate in at least 1 out of school activity, adequately show leadership qualities through teacher recommendations and have no out of school suspensions or other significant discipline infractions during high school.
 Each April, students who qualify will be invited to complete the selection process.

 Projects and Activities

 Members of the National Honor Societies and their parents have exclusive access to college admission planning webinars.
 The first webinar of 2017–18 is “Applying to College: What You Need to Know Now.”
 Registration is now open.
 This webinar is a definitive guide to the entire college application process.
 Expert panelists will help viewers:

 - Build a relationship with colleges of interest and narrow down a wish list

 - Communicate one’s best self when applying to college

 7:00-8:00 p.m.
 (ET)